Explore historical and contemporary multiculturalism, ethnicity, and identity in South Africa.

 During the coursework phase of the program, students are generally in class three to four days per week for three to five hours per day.
 Breaks are typically 15 to 30 minutes between classes, with a 90-minute lunch break.

-Learning is typically assessed through take-home assignments, written assignments/exams, oral presentations/exams, individual assignments, group assignments, and in-class quizzes/exams.
+Learning is typically assessed through take-home assignments, written assignments, oral presentations, individual assignments, and group assignments.
+In-class quizzes/exams both oral and written are offered for the language course only.
 Course readings and in-class materials are typically available in a digital format.

 If you have questions about alternate format materials, testing accommodations, or other academic accommodations, you are encouraged to contact the Office of Disability Services as early as possible.